Revamping the tipping experience.

 I reviewed tipping experiences across digital and real-world settings, along with research on tipping psychology and behavior.
 These insights informed a design approach focused on timing, placement, and defaults that feel considerate and intuitive.

-I led a cross-functional brainstorm where we ideated and prioritized solutions around key prompts, including:
+I led a cross-functional brainstorm where we ideated solutions.

 How might we effectively guide customers to an appropriate tip amount?